-As eating together is its own form of connection, we’ll provide a simple “food stories” lunch with local Goan ingredients to spark conversation.
-Opportunities for spontaneous cooking will also be available for those who want to share their ingredients in a dish.
+Because eating together is its own form of connection and knowledge making to and with our inner worlds, Edible Archives provided a simple “food stories” lunch with local Goan ingredients that also served to spark conversation.
+There were opportunities for spontaneous cooking for those who wanted to share their ingredients in a dish.

-With artists / food researchers: Anumitra Ghosh Dastidar, Shalini Krishan, Keg de Souza, Madeleine Collie, Malini Kochupillai, Meenakshi Thirukode.
+With thanks to the participation of artists / food researchers: Anumitra Ghosh Dastidar, Shalini Krishan, Keg de Souza, Madeleine Collie, Malini Kochupillai of Tenacious Bee Collective, and Meenakshi Thirukode.

 This project has been assisted by the Australian Government through Creative Australia, its principal arts investment and advisory body.
 Research for the project was also supported by an Australian Government Research Training Program (RTP) Scholarship and by a grant from Monash University Curatorial Practice.
 Part of FAR Network research programme initated by Madeleine Collie throughout 2023-24.